- docs

 The FlowFuse Application will be hosted on http://forge.example.com

-file but you must use the external IP address of the host machine, not the loopback address (127.0.0.1
+Note At this moment FlowFuse platform is not capable to run on localhost.
+You must point your domain to the external IP address of the host machine, not the loopback address (127.0.0.1

 ).